eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QMCItutorial.rst

 Theoretical overview of QMCI
 ----------------------------

-QMCI tackels the same problems as its classical counterpart: Numerical integration of high-dimensional functions over probility distributions.
+QMCI tackels the same problems as its classical counterpart: Numerical integration of high-dimensional functions w.r.t. probility distributions.

 Mathemically speaking, we want to find an approximation for the following (general) integral